Cyanex1702/Retrieval-Augmented-Generation-RAG-Using-Hugging-Face-Embeddings/README.md

    - The notebook loads the "Evaluating Student Writing" dataset and splits the text into chunks for embedding.

 2. **Embedding Creation**:
    - Using the `BAAI/bge-base-en-v1.5` model, text chunks are converted into vector embeddings.
+You can any model of your liking.

 3. **ChromaDB Integration**:
    - The generated embeddings, along with their corresponding text chunks, are stored in ChromaDB for persistence and later querying.